open-synergy/mdbook-service/src/transaksi/service-quotation/penjelasan.md

 #### <a name="field-title">Title</a>

-Judul dokumen.
+Judul penawaran.

 #### <a name="field-default-operating-unit">Default Operating Unit</a>

-Default operating unit yang digunakan.
+Operating unit yang memiliki dokumen.

 #### <a name="field-partner">Partner</a>

-Nama partner.
+Nama calon klien/konsumen.

 #### <a name="field-type">Type</a>